 \subsection{Model Predictive Control}

 Similar to model-based reinforcement learning, Model Predictive Control (MPC) utilizes a model of the system to predict and optimize future behavior.
 In the context of modern robotics, MPC has been effectively applied to trajectory planning and real-time control for both ground and aerial vehicles.
 MPC has been applied to problems like autonomous driving \citep{gray2013robust} and bipedal control \citep{galliker2022planar}.
-However, MPC requires an accurate dynamics model of the system.
-This limits its practicality to systems that have already been sufficiently modeled.
-In contrast, SRL does not start with any knowledge of the environment.
+Similar to online planning, MPC often requires access to a model of the system after training.

-Additionally, similar to current RL, MPC requires very fast operational timesteps for practical application.
-For example, \citet{galliker2022planar} implemented walker at 10 ms, \citet{farshidian2017efficient} implemented a four legged robot at 4 ms and \citet{di2018dynamic} implemented the MIT Cheetah 3 at 33.33 ms.
+Additionally, similar to current RL, MPC requires very fast operational timesteps for practical applications.
+For example, \citet{galliker2022planar} implemented a walker at 10 ms, \citet{farshidian2017efficient} implemented a four-legged robot at 4 ms, and \citet{di2018dynamic} implemented the MIT Cheetah 3 at 33.33 ms.